 The County of Minburn is committed to providing efficient services and maintaining safe conditions for residents throughout the winter season.
-However, given the County's extensive size, it takes time for Public Works crews to get to all areas.
+However, given the County's extensive size, it takes time for Operation crews to get to all areas.
 Crews work as fast as they safely can in difficult conditions and plan their routes according to the priority levels and timelines approved by County Council.

 As per County policy PW 26, there is a priority list that ranks the order in which roads get plowed.
 This is:

 - Private Driveways

 The probable answer is that the snowplow has not yet had time to reach your road.
 Depending on the amount of snowfall, it can take 3-5 days for the County to open up its entire road system.